arsalan5shaik/maze-solver/devlog.md

 ### Plan for This Session
 Begin implementing the pathfinding algorithm using depth-first search with backtracking.
 Start with basic DFS structure that tracks visited positions.

+## 2025-12-08 2:18pm

+### Plan for This Session
+Connect all pieces together in the main find_exit/2 predicate.
+This should validate the maze, find the start, and run DFS.